A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Preliminaries on H older spaces

 \begin{proof} For any $x', x'' \in X$, we have

-Thus, the inequality is satisfied and if $\delta<\infty$, then $f$ is $\mu$-Hölder continuous on $X$. \end{proof}
+Thus, the inequality is satisfied and if $\delta<\infty$, then $f$ is $\mu$-H\"older continuous on $X$. \end{proof}

-We will now show properties related to the sums, produts and compositions of H\"older continuous functions.
-We start with the sum: \begin{prop} If $f$ and $g$ are $\gamma$-Hölder continuous on $X$, then their sum $f + g$ is also $\gamma$-Hölder continuous.
-Moreover, the Hölder seminorm satisfies
+We will now show properties related to the sums, products and compositions of H\"older continuous functions.
+We start with the sum: \begin{prop} If $f$ and $g$ are $\gamma$-H\"older continuous on $X$, then their sum $f + g$ is also $\gamma$-H\"older continuous.
+Moreover, the H\"older seminorm satisfies

 \end{prop}

 \begin{proof} For any $x', x'' \in X$, we have